I am not a big fan of debt, but taking out a loan is sometimes a necessary part of advancing yourself financially.

 Also referred to as home loans, mortgages are a necessity for most people to purchase a house.
 There are a bunch of different options for structuring your mortgage which I cover in my article on types of mortgages.

-For most people a mortgage is a good investment, as long as you plan to have your loan paid in full by the time you retire.
+For most people a mortgage is a good investment, as long as you plan to have your loan paid in full by the time you retire and work with a top mortgage lender.
 This frees up your retirement money to only pay for living expenses, fun stuff, and of course taxes.

 Home Equity Loans